aws-samples/amazon-sagemaker-predict-training-resource-usage/README.md

 **When Should I NOT use this library?**

-If you have a dataset that is fairly small or a training algorithm that is simple, and training is not anticipated to take very long (~ minutes or a few hours) then running canary training may be less efficient that simply running training on a large SageMaker Training instance. **Furthermore the canary_training library will not work if your training data is not partitioned or is partitioned into less than 10 partitions.**
+If you have a dataset that is fairly small or a training algorithm that is simple, and training is not anticipated to take very long (~ minutes or a few hours) then running canary training may be less efficient that simply running training on a large SageMaker Training instance. **Furthermore, the canary_training library will not work if your training data is not partitioned or is partitioned into less than 10 partitions.**

 **Why did you call this library "canary" training?**